Viktor Tóth

-Viktor Tóth (born 19 May 1977), alto saxophonist, composer and orchestra leader, has been awarded Jazz Musician of the Year several times.
+Viktor Tóth (born 19 May 1977) is an alto saxophonist, composer and orchestra leader, has been awarded Jazz Musician of the Year several times.
 One of the top figures of the young generation of the contemporary Hungarian jazz scene, his performance style bridges styles, is improvisation-centred, "soaring" and filled with spirituality.

 Career

 Viktor Tóth began his musical studies at the age of 14.
 A defining musical experience was meeting Ákos Molnár, saxophonist, at the point when he chose music over the path of an architect.
-Around this time American big band jazz had a strong influence on him.
+Around this time, American big band jazz had a strong influence on him.
 Later he moved towards combo formations and the style and music of Charlie Parker and John Coltrane had an important impact on him.

 At the end of the 90s he was a member of several Hungarian formations.
 In 1998 he was accepted into the Jazz department of the Liszt Ferenc Academy of Music from where he graduated with outstanding results in 2003.
 During this period he formed his first trio with Zoltán Oláh and András Mohay, then his first quartet formation with Gábor Cseke, Mátyás Szandai and the afore-mentioned András Mohay.

 In the period that followed he performed in concerts with Imre Kőszegi, Gyula Babos, Attila László, Béla Szakcsi Lakatos, Mihály Dresch, Tamás Berki, Kálmán Oláh, Ferenc Kovács, and with artists from the international jazz scene William Parker, Henry Franklin, Leena Conquest, Peter Finch, Arnie Somogyi, Winston Clifford, Tim Giles, Gareth Williams, Piotr Wojtasik, John Betsch and Eric Allen.

 His first album, Tercett, was released in 2005.
 This was followed by Climbing With Mountains (2007) – with Hamid Drake and Mátyás Szandai – through BMC label and in the same year he was awarded the Jazz Musician of the Year in Hungary.
 Then he released Tartim (2009) with a similar line-up, followed by Popping Bopping (2011).
 In 2013 he founded his unusual formation trio Tóth Viktor Arura Trió, with Miklós Lukács (cimbalom) and György Orbán (double bass).
-This unique trio released its first ballad album Szemed Kincse in 2014 and in 2015 was awarded Jazz Album of the Year by the jury of critics.
+This unique trio released its first ballad album, Szemed Kincse in 2014 and in 2015 was awarded Jazz Album of the Year by the jury of critics.